Planning for the future

 If you live in a care home and are diagnosed with a life-limiting (terminal) illness, you may wish to talk to them about the care and support your doctors think you will need in the last few weeks and days of your life.

-Visit the Suffolk County Council website for more information about residential care homes and care homes with nursing including a link to Suffolk InfoLink which has information about all the care homes in Suffolk:
+Visit your local county council website for more information about residential care homes and care homes with nursing:

 The independent regulator of health and adult social care in England, the Care Quality Commission (CQC), inspect and rate residential care homes and nursing homes.
 You can find information about care homes and their quality of care on the CQC website: